 It took me a long time to fall in love with coffee.
 46 years, to be precise.
 But, a few weeks ago, I accepted a wee cup of espresso from my cousin.
 It was like little drops of nectar from heaven.
 Why did I not know this before?
 I had long loved the smell of coffee but, for some reason, just didn't fancy actually drinking it.
 And now, I'm sold!

 Coffee is a much-maligned drink, with the downside more frequently talked about than the many positives.
-In this article you’ll find all the ammunition you need to drink coffee without the guilt.
-It really CAN be good thing but, like all good things, you need to know when to stop.
+In this article, you’ll find all the ammunition you need to drink coffee without the guilt.
+It really CAN be a good thing but, like all good things, you need to know when to stop.
 Here you’ll also find info on how much is safe to drink and why it’s not a good thing if you’re trying to get pregnant.

 Caffeine is found in almost every fat loss supplement because it’s one of a very small number of substances proven to help with fat burning.
 Research shows that it can boost your metabolic rate by up to 11%, and raise the amount of fat you burn by between 10% in overweight people and 29% in lean people.
 The downside is that the effects are likely to diminish with time in regular coffee drinkers.

-Caffeine stimulates production of adrenaline.
+Caffeine stimulates the production of adrenaline.
 This is one of the stress hormones, but primes you for physical activity.
 A cup of coffee can improve physical performance by up to 12%.
 Caffeine also stimulates the nervous system, telling it to break down the fat stored in fat cells and making the energy more available to be used as fuel.

 A cup of coffee is so much more than just hot black water.
 A cup of coffee contains…